 We have worked to enrich the lives of local families and provide accessible, high-quality programming.
 We are dedicated to ensuring that all in our community – especially those who need us most – have greater access to quality programs and services that will enhance their lives, shape their futures, and give them a tangible measure of hope.

-We accomplish this through our mission:
+We accomplish this through our mission, vision, and values:

 A Programmatic History of Child and Family Agency of Southeastern CT, Inc.

 In 1944 a group of 12 women organized the Eastern District Committee of Child and Family Services of Connecticut.
 The Eastern District Committee (soon to be Child and Family Agency of Southeastern CT, Inc.) supported the southeastern region of Connecticut for 27 years.

 When Child and Family Services of Connecticut decided to focus on Hartford County and shift away from its state-wide presence, the Eastern District Committee decided to continue serving the local community as their own, independent entity.

 Child and Family Agency became incorporated in the State of Connecticut with the purpose to assist individuals and families, both adults and children, who face adversity.
 The Agency’s official name became Child and Family Agency of Southeastern Connecticut, Inc.